updater295/SD-FamiTracker/README.md

 # SD-FamiTracker

-SD-Famitracker is a fork of Dn-FamiTracker, but 2A03 gets 𝐑𝐄𝐏𝐋𝐀𝐂𝐄𝐃?!
+SD-Famitracker is a fork of Dn-FamiTracker, but the Main Chip is an Yamaha YMF825 instead of Riccoh 2A03/2A07?!

 ## Notable additions

-- DPCM sample bit order reversal
-- Multitrack per-channel export
-- More accessible DPCM pitch preview
-- More accessible VRC7 envelope editing
-- Improved FDS, N163 VRC7 and 2A03 emulation
-- Restored Help manual, now under maintenance at [Dn-help](https://github.com/Dn-Programming-Core-Management/Dn-help)
-- and more to come, see the [release page](https://github.com/Dn-Programming-Core-Management/Dn-FamiTracker/releases) for more info

 ## Contributing